 Construction projects are usually paid for using progress payments that focus on some particular factors.
 For instance, the payment could be based on the time spent working and the number of materials used during the job.
 Such kind of billing is usually opted for by contractors who are strict about getting their money’s worth.

-Read about Construction Payment Process.
+Read about the construction merchants’ accounts.
 Another condition could be one where you agree on a lump sum contract that stipulates an amount for the whole project.
 The payments are usually made progressively and with the supervision of the contractor.
 Small-sized projects of this nature may be paid for after their completion.

 Billing for construction paymentsAs a contractor, you can use a payment application to get your billings progressively.
 Also, the submission should be aligned with the timeline of the hiring party.
 You can decide to place it every month, or at certain percentages of the work’s completion.
 The contract from the hiring party should include guidelines to help you make better-informed decisions.

 Benefits of The progressive construction billing systemThis progressive type of payment packs many benefits such as convenience for small-scaled subcontractors who might need payments to get some part of the job done.

 In some cases, it can prevent you from losing money if the hiring party cannot meet up with a lump-sum contract.
 And you can stop working at any time if you’re not getting paid.
 Since owners would not want their projects to be on standstill, they will make payments.

 Handling DisputesOne constraint faced by contractors with the progress payment system is the possibility of experiencing transaction disputes.
 You can prevent it by making sure that you are using a reliable construction payment system that is trusted to be secure from recurring errors.
 Make sure that you chose a payment processor that assures quick payments and properly records inventory for easy access later.

 If you’re a subcontractor, the progress billing method is also better suited to your job as it gives you some leverage to get the job done without having to over-bill the project’s prime contractor.
-Also, this method helps you fish out problems in the construction payment system before they incur more expenses to cover up.
+Also, this method helps you fish out problems in the construction payment system before they incur more expenses to cover.